wolframkriesing/site-stitcher/content/blog-posts/2020/04/19-build-measure-speed-repeat/index.md

 | Turn off template rendering | 2.4s | 0.7s | 1.7s | 71% |

 There is a lot of potential in the template rendering times.
 The good thing is, every page render will benefit from that.
-As calculated above, that is 336 pages, so optimizing this can cause big gains in speed.
+As calculated above, that is at least 336 pages, so optimizing this can cause big gains in speed.

 ## Solutions to speed up